 Summary

 Students will physically model the concept of simplifying algebraic expressions as a class then apply this knowledge to written expressions.
-This is a great lesson for both introducing the concept as well as remediating like terms, if needed.
+This is a great lesson for both introducing, as well as remediating, the concept of combining like terms.

 Essential Question(s)